 A puppy collar is an essential piece of gear.
-Starting out your puppy early with a well-fitting, comfortable collar sets them up for a lifetime of good habits and makes training much easier.
+Starting them out early with a well-fitting, comfortable collar sets them up for a lifetime of good habits.
+Additionally, it makes it easier for you to teach your puppy respect – aside from other training basics.
 The first step is getting the collar to fit correctly.

 It may seem a little intimidating, but fitting a puppy’s collar isn’t all that hard.
 It requires accurate measurements and a good sizing chart.
 Here’s what you need to know to get the right fit every time.

 The first thing to do is find a cloth tape measure or a piece of string.
 Even a strip of cloth will do as long as it’s long enough to wrap around your puppy’s throat with plenty to spare.

 Take the cloth tape and wrap it around your puppy’s neck.
 There’s no need to draw it up tightly; a simple loop will do.
 Find the measurement length on the cloth tape by noticing where the end overlaps on the measuring section.

 If you’re using string or cloth strips, simply wrap your chosen material around your puppy’s neck.
 Mark the spot or hold your finger on the spot where the end meets the rest of the strip.
 Stretch it out and measure the section on your regular measuring tape.

 If your puppy won’t be still, that’s not a huge issue.
 Get an approximation as best you can while someone distracts your puppy with a treat.
 As long as you’re within an inch or two, you’ll be fine.

 Most collars have similar sizing guides, but you’ll need to double-check to ensure the correct size.
 Find your puppy’s collar size on the chart and the associated size.
 If your dog is in between sizes according to the chart, go one size up — you can always adjust.